Associate Judge Position - Guide for Candidates

 These annuities are indexed.

-Disability insurance as such is not required, since the judge's income is protected against the risk of disability either by obtaining a leave of absence with full salary or by resigning on grounds of ill health with full pension.
+Disability insurance as such is not required, since the associate judge's income is protected against the risk of disability either by obtaining a leave of absence with full salary or by resigning on grounds of ill health with a full pension.

 a) Provincial Health Insurance